 - Limited parking is available on public streets near campus.
-Vehicles parked in vi of the Cincinnati Parking Authority are subject to a motor vehicle infraction and at the owner's expense.
-The Christ College of Nursing and Health Sciences is no responsible for the safety or protection of motor vehicles or their contents. - Students enrolled in eligible evening classes and clinicals may be permitted to The Christ Hospital employee parking garage (P3), if space is available.
-Those student who park in the Hospital garage(s) without permission will be subject to tickets in The Christ Hospital Health Network's Safety and Security Department.
-These tick should be paid to the Bursar by cash or check.
-Tickets unpaid at the end of the swill result in a hold on registration.
+Vehicles parked in violation of the Cincinnati Parking Authority are subject to a motor vehicle infraction and towing at the owner's expense.
+The Christ College of Nursing and Health Sciences is not responsible for the safety or protection of motor vehicles or their contents. - Students enrolled in eligible evening classes and clinicals may be permitted to park in The Christ Hospital employee parking garage (P3), if space is available.
+Those students who park in the Hospital garage(s) without permission will be subject to tickets issued by The Christ Hospital Health Network's Safety and Security Department.
+These tickets should be paid to the Bursar by cash or check.
+Tickets unpaid at the end of the semester will result in a hold on registration.

-Eligible evening classes and clinicals will be defined and communicated to the stude to the start of each semester.
+Eligible evening classes and clinicals will be defined and communicated to the students prior to the start of each semester.